comicsfct/vcall/README.md

 # Vcall
 A variantcalling pipeline.
-:warning: still in development :construction:
+:construction: still in development :construction:

 ### How to run it

-1. Have [Docker](https://www.docker.com/get-started) installed (absolutely necessary if you wat to rebuild the docker).
+1a.
+Use [Docker](https://www.docker.com/get-started).
+This is specially necessary if you want to rebuild the docker image.

 1b.
-Use [udocker](https://github.com/indigo-dc/udocker) instead - this is what is available in our servers, do this is what will be mentioned in the examples.
+Use [udocker](https://github.com/indigo-dc/udocker).
+This is what we're using in our servers, so this is what will be mentioned in the examples.
+This docker basically contains a conda environment with all the necessary packages installed.

-2. Open Command Prompt
+1c.
+Use [conda](https://docs.conda.io/en/latest/) directly.
+Create and activate a conda environment with the configuration file in vcall_conda.yml.

-3. In Command Prompt type:
+3. Pull the docker image

 ```
 udocker pull jpmatos/vcall:0.2.2 (or other tag)